Our First Parents

 Our Father had commanded Adam, not Eve, and explained, “Sin came into the world through one man.”
 “He shall rule over you” Gen 3:16.
 Rom 5:12.
 “The husband is the head of the wife” Eph 5:23 But the Israelite sages observed that the Father did not create her from Adam’s feet to be his doormat, nor from his head to be on a pedestal, but from his rib, to be at his side close to his heart.

-Our Father used a remarkable phrase to describe Eve.
+Still using the very ancient and unique Hebrew grammar, our Father used a remarkable phrase to describe the woman.
 Most of our English translations say something like, “I will make him a helper fit for him” Gen 2:18.
 But the original Hebrew for “helper” here is ezer kenegdo.
-Ezer is helper, in this context a helper corresponding to him.
+Ezer is helper, in this context a helper corresponding to what he needs.
 The root ngd, a negative, gives us neged.
 But what can this mean?
 The Torah tells us, “And God saw everything that he had made, and behold, it was very good” Gen 1:31.

 This is the mission of women, that they help protect us men from our own propensity to sin.
 Holy Mother Church speaks of § 721 “Mary, the all-holy ever-virgin Mother of God, is the masterwork of the mission of the Son and the Spirit in the fullness of time.”
 Mary protects us from our sinful tendencies more than any other woman.
 She is the model for all women.